L.A. Noire: Plot

 Kelso discovers the development uses unsuitable building materials, and his boss Benson is knowingly insuring them.
-Following a shootout at Monroe's mansion, Kelso learns the syndicate used one of Fontaine's patients to burn down the homes of those who would not agree to sell their property to the fund while the occupants were on vacation; eventually, his patient accidentally killed four people in one such fire and became irreversibly traumatised.
+Following a shootout at Monroe's mansion, Kelso learns the syndicate used one of Fontaine's patients to burn down the homes of those who would not agree to sell their property to the fund while the occupants were on vacation; eventually, the patient accidentally killed four people in one such fire and became irreversibly traumatised.
 The patient confronts and murders Fontaine at his clinic and kidnaps Elsa.
 Investigating the clinic, Phelps discovers the syndicate was a front to defraud the Federal Government: knowing the government would later purchase the plots through eminent domain for a planned highway, Monroe would acquire land with money invested by the syndicate and build surreptitiously cheap houses to increase their value.
-Phelps also discovers that Sheldon, overcome with guilt, had provided Fontaine with the stolen morphine under the pretense that Fontaine would legally provide the morphine to medical facilities with the profits being reinvested into the SRF; Fontaine later murdered Sheldon after gaining knowledge of Kelso's investigation into the SRF.
+Phelps also discovers that Sheldon, overcome with guilt, had provided Fontaine with the stolen morphine under the pretense that Fontaine would legally provide the morphine to medical facilities, with the profits being reinvested into the SRF; Fontaine later murdered Sheldon after gaining knowledge of Kelso's investigation into the SRF.

-Kelso realises Fontaine's patient was Hogeboom.
-Phelps and Kelso pursue Hogeboom and Elsa into the Los Angeles River Tunnels.
+Kelso realises Fontaine's patient was Hogeboom and joins Phelps in pursuing him and Elsa into the Los Angeles River tunnels.
 The pair rescue Elsa, and Kelso shoots Hogeboom to end his suffering.
-As the water rises within the tunnels following intense rainfall, Elsa and Kelso manage to escape, but a violent current kills Phelps.
+As the water rises within the tunnels following intense rainfall, Elsa and Kelso manage to escape, but Phelps is washed away by a violent current and dies.
 At Phelps's funeral, Earle delivers a eulogy, claiming Phelps was falsely accused of wrongdoings and that he had exposed the corruption of Fontaine and Monroe.
-After Elsa leaves in disgust, Kelso asks Biggs to comfort her; Biggs confirms to Kelso while Kelso and Phelps were not friends, they were never enemies.
+After Elsa leaves in disgust, Kelso asks Biggs to comfort her; Biggs confirms to Kelso that, while Kelso and Phelps were not friends, they were never enemies either.
 In a closing epilogue flashback, Kelso is revealed to have known about the stolen morphine but refused to be involved in its distribution, knowing the trouble it would cause.